Jump to content

 Because of the complex systems that make the museum run, all 21Minus project artists will need to work closely with museum staff and TCA members to shape their projects so that they best respond to the spaces in the museum.

 TCA works to make 21Minus a platform for people of all identities and backgrounds.
-We work to ensure the equity of our process by prioritizing applications from people who have traditionally been underrepresented at the museum including black, indigenous, brown, femme, queer, and immigrant artists as well as artists from Chicago’s South and West sides.
+We work to ensure the equity of our process by prioritizing applications from individuals who have traditionally been underrepresented at the museum, including Black, Indigenous, brown, femme, queer, and immigrant artists as well as artists from Chicago’s South and West Sides.

 Yes, as long as you are still under 21.